 Most textures I see overemphasis the wear and underestimate the sheer amount of crap a piece of military equipment gets dragged through.
 It's the kind of filth that gets inside something, that works it way in and won't be cleaned back out.
 You want to make your thing look realistic?
 Turn down the wear, turn the dirt up to 11.

-• Oh, their site is the worst.
+Oh, their site is the worst.
 That happened to me too.
 I forget what I actually did to get around it.
+I'm not sure if DAZ does animation.
+I mostly know of it as being used to make poser models.

 I figured out one way around it, I used a different email.
 Seems they dislike Yahoo or something.